 The Conference of the Parties

-Recalls that the resolution of the Conference of Plenipotentiaries for the adoption and signatures of the Carpathian Convention stipulates that the Secretariat of the Carpathian Convention will be located in the Carpathian region;

-Decides to review the issue of the Secretariat location and relevant requirements at its …. meeting of the COP if consensus has been reached.]
+Recalling the decision COP4/16 para 4 and taking into account that there were no developments in this issue since COP4, decides to review the issue of the Secretariat location and relevant requirements at its …. meeting of the COP if consensus has been reached.]

-Decision COP5/18
+Decision COP5/17